 Rashid Gabdulhakov, MAst.

 Rashid Gabdulhakov (1986) is a PhD candidate at the Erasmus University’s Research Centre for Media, Communication and Culture.
-Supervised by Dr Daniel Trottier and Professor Susanne Janssen, Rashid is investigating vigilant behavior in digital space as part of the ‘Digital Vigilantism: Mapping the terrain and assessing societal impact’ project funded but the Netherlands Organisation for Scientific Research (NWO).
+Supervised by Dr Daniel Trottier and Professor Susanne Janssen, Rashid is investigating vigilant behavior in digital space as part of the ‘Digital Vigilantism: Mapping the terrain and assessing societal impact’ project funded by the Netherlands Organisation for Scientific Research (NWO).

 Rashid received a Bachelor of Arts Degree in Political Science (’09) from Whitworth University, USA.
 He continued his academic career at the Organization for Security and Cooperation in Europe (OSCE) Academy in Bishkek, Kyrgyz Republic, where he received a Master of Arts Degree in Politics and Security (’13).
 Having graduated from the OSCE Academy Rashid taught Political Science at the International University in Central Asia and conducted research projects with institutions in Europe and the United States.